iAlexeze/Kubernetes-Scalable-Application-Starter-Kit/README.md

 This will create a Deployment object, a replicaset, corresponding number of specified pods, and its Loadbalancer service for external access.

+- To display all running deployments (deploy), run:

+        kubectl get deploy

 ## Horizontal Pod Autoscaler<a name="horizontal-pod-autoscaler"></a>

 The `hpa` directory contains two important files: `hpa_config.yaml` and `load_generator.sh`.
 The `hpa_config.yaml` file defines the autoscaling behavior for your application based on CPU utilization or other metrics.
 The `load_generator.sh` script helps simulate load on your application, allowing you to observe the autoscaling in action.